 Even with a comment period unreasonably shortened to just 35 days, the proposed changes drew comments from an unprecedented 26,000 unique commenters.
 Pacific Legal Foundation pointed out the serious problems with the agency’s rulemaking rush job.
 Undeterred, the agency pressed ahead, and the rule took effect on August 5, 2022.

-Now, Michigan’s Charter School Association and The Thomas B. Fordham Institute, a nonprofit charter school authorizer that supervises 13 charter schools in Ohio, are fighting back.
+Now, the Michigan Association of Public School Academies, along with charter school associations in North Carolina, West Virginia, and Delaware and The Thomas B. Fordham Institute, are fighting back.
 Represented free of charge by PLF, the groups are challenging the Biden administration’s open attack on charter schools through illegal grant criteria to protect the right to educational opportunities for all children.